Congratulations!

 Tuition fees are based on your residency status.
 In order to view the current anticipated costs, you can visit the Student Accounts’ website.

-Set-up your McGill email
+Set up your McGill email

 Send your legal documents

-Usually no documents are required if you are coming to McGill directly from a Quebec Cégep.
-After you have registered for courses, be sure to check that your status is correct in Minerva under: Student Menu>>Student Accounts Menu>>View Tuition and Legal Status.
+No documents are usually required if you are coming to McGill directly from a Quebec CEGEP.
+After you have registered for courses, be sure to check that your status is correct in Minerva under Student Menu>>Student Accounts Menu>>View Tuition and Legal Status.
 Be sure to select your starting term from the drop down menu.
 If it is not correct, visit this website to determine what to send us.

 Complete your immunization and CPR/AED training